 Part 2 presents "Culture Specific" Morocco, focusing on unique cultural features of Moroccan society and is designed to complement other pre-deployment training.
-It applies culture-general concepts to help increase your knowledge of your assigned deployment location.
+It applies culturegeneral concepts to help increase your knowledge of your assigned deployment location.

 NOTE: This guide does not contain data for Western Sahara as much of the international community does not recognize Western Sahara as territory of Morocco.
-For further information, visit the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact AFCLC's Region Team at AFCLC.Region@us.af.mil.
-Disclaimer: All text is the property of the AFCLC and may not be modified by a change in title, content, or labeling.
+For further information, visit the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact AFCLC's Region Team at AFCLC' or contact AFCLC's Region Team at AFCLC Region Team at AFCLC Region Tea Disclaimer: All text is the property of the AFCLC and may not be modified by a change in title, content, or labeling.
 It may be reproduced in its current format with the expressed permission of the AFCLC.
 All photography is provided as a courtesy of the US government, Wikimedia, and other sources as indicated.
 Please scroll over images to view captions.
 PART 1 - CULTURE GENERAL What is Culture?